in-toto/specification/in-toto-spec.md

 The following algorithm contains an in-depth description of the verification procedure.

-1. Toto inspects the final product to find a root.layout file that describes the top-level layout for the project.
+1. in-toto inspects the final product to find a root.layout file that describes the top-level layout for the project.
 The signature(s) on the file are checked using previously-acquired project owner public key(s).
 1. The expiration time is verified to ensure that this layout is still fresh.